 Will services for students with special needs be available?
 Special Services range from the provision of speech and language services in the child's home zoned school to comprehensive special educational services in a school-based or center-based setting.

 Will lunch be provided?
 Students will bring their own water bottles, lunches, and snacks to school with them.
-At this time, RPC Christian Academy is not providing breakfast or lunch unless otherwise told ahead of time for "special days" or for ordering takeout.
-Lunches should not require the use of a microwave if possible.
+At this time, RPCA does not provide breakfast or lunch unless otherwise told ahead of time for "special days" or for ordering takeout.
+My Hot Lunchbox® is a program in consideration for use in the 2024-2025 school year for Thursday meals.

 Will students be required to wear a uniform?
 RPCA dress code will include required school-logo shirts/hoodies/polos.
 Khaki or navy shorts, pants, skirts, jeans (without holes or rips), approximately 3 inches above the knee or longer.
 Heely® or other rolling shoes are not permitted, most other footwear is allowed.

 What core curriculum is being used at the Academy?
-Proposed curriculums include: K-4th grades will use Veritas for ELA and Social Studies, with Saxon for Math and Science.
-5th - 8th grades will use Alpha-Omega Lifepac.
+Elementary grades K-5th use Veritas for ELA and Social Studies, with Saxon for Math and Science.
+Upper grades use Alpha-Omega Lifepac series.

 What Bible curriculum is being used at the Academy?
 Grades K-4 will use Veritas Bible curriculum.
-Middle grades, 5 -8th will use Right Now Media study series throughout the year.
-The first is a study on the apologetics.
+Upper Grades use Right Now Media, Journey through the Bible, Names of God from Walk Thru the Bible, The Bible Project, and other curricula.

 Need more homeschool information?
 Click here to go to the HCDE Office of Equity and Advocacy webpage for homeschooling.